Day 1: Entebbe / Kampala, Uganda

 Days 9 & 10: Gorilla Trekking in Bwindi

 Within the World Heritage Site that is Bwindi Impenetrable Forest, discover one of nature travel’s peak experiences: a visit with wild gorillas in their natural habitat.
-About 880 mountain gorillas remain in the world, half of them in this preserve.
+About 1,063 wild mountain gorillas remain in the world, and Bwindi is home to about 459—a population that is growing, but still threatened by the increasing human population in the surrounding communities.
 Your safari includes two chances to spend time among the gorillas, often at very close range.
 Early in the morning, depart on a trek through the dense rain forest on a quest to locate one of the habituated family groups.
 Our local guides are expert trackers, reading signs of the gorillas’ recent presence in the undergrowth.
 Finally you hear and see them, and watch enrapt as they sit in the trees chewing leaves, babies clinging to mothers’ backs, juveniles swinging from branches, and a big male silverback surveying it all.
 It’s hard to tell who is more intrigued with the other, the gorillas or us!
 If time permits, visit Conservation Coffee, a local co-op of farmers who grow, process and roast beans to sell at a premium that benefits gorilla conservation.
 You may have a chance to walk through the coffee fields, pick some beans, and see firsthand how this sustainable community enterprise unfolds.

 Day 11: Entebbe / Depart